openharmony/docs/en/application-dev/application-models/abilitystage.md

 1. In the **ets** directory of the **Module** project, right-click and choose **New > Directory** to create a directory named **myabilitystage**.

-2. In the **myabilitystage** directory, right-click and choose **New > TypeScript File** to create a file named **MyAbilityStage.ts**.
+2. In the **myabilitystage** directory, right-click and choose **New > TypeScript File** to create a file named **MyAbilityStage.ets**.

-3. Open the **MyAbilityStage.ts** file, and import the dependency package of AbilityStage.
+3. Open the **MyAbilityStage.ets** file, and import the dependency package of AbilityStage.
 Customize a class that inherits from AbilityStage, and add the required lifecycle callbacks.
 The following code snippet adds the **onCreate()** lifecycle callback.

    ```ts
    import AbilityStage from '@ohos.app.ability.AbilityStage';